spryker/spryker-docs/docs/scos/user/features/202108.0/product-rating-and-reviews-feature-overview.md

 ## Video tutorial

-For more details on managing ratings and reviews, check the video:
+For more details about managing ratings and reviews, check the video:

 {% wistia efvyq9vfb8 720 480 %}